IntersectMBO/plutus/plutus-ledger-api/exe/analyse-script-events/Values.md

 21,832,781 script events in total).

-Revall that a `Value` consists of a map from currency identifiers to quantities of the relevant currency, each quantity consisting of a map from token names to a (positive or negative) integral number saying how many of the relevant tokens the `Value` contains.
-As in [README.md](./README.md), we describe `Value` objects by their "shape", symbols of the form `[5: 1,7,2,0,3]` where the first number is the number of currency symbols invloved in the map and the following vector of numbers gives the number of `TokenName`s for each currency symbol.
+Recall that a `Value` consists of a map from currency identifiers to quantities of the relevant currency, each quantity consisting of a map from token names to a (positive or negative) integral number saying how many of the relevant tokens the `Value` contains.
+As in [README.md](./README.md), we describe `Value` objects by their "shape", symbols of the form `[5: 1,7,2,0,3]` where the first number is the number of currency symbols involved in the map and the following vector of numbers gives the number of `TokenName`s for each currency symbol.

 ### `Value`s appearing in transaction outputs